Ayurvedic Nutrition

 Practical Tips for the Kapha Kitchen

-1. Spice everything — Keep a Kapha spice blend ready: equal parts ginger, black pepper, and turmeric
+1. Spice everything.
+Keep a Kapha spice blend ready.
+Equal parts ginger, black pepper, turmeric

-4. Avoid cold leftovers — Always reheat food; cold food dampens Kapha digestion further
+4. Avoid cold leftovers.
+Always reheat.
+Cold food dampens Kapha digestion

-6. Use raw honey wisely — It is one of the few sweeteners that helps Kapha (never heat it above 40 degrees)
+6. Use raw honey wisely.
+One of the few sweeteners that helps Kapha.
+Never heat above 40 degrees

-7. Embrace bitter greens — Kale, dandelion, rocket, and endive are Kapha superfoods
+7. Embrace bitter greens.
+Kale, dandelion, rocket, endive.
+Kapha superfoods

 Think you might be Kapha?